ZHAOBenyun/CUBIT/README.md

 </div>
 <div style="text-align: justify; text-justify:inter-ideograph;">

-* Qualitative visualization of UAV-based real-world experiment is shown below.On the left, our multi-UAVs inspection schematics is illustrated.
+* Qualitative visualization of UAV-based real-world experiment is shown below.
+On the left, our multi-UAVs inspection schematics is illustrated.
 On the right, the detection results of four direction façades of the building are displayed.

 </div>